Overview of our projects

-International Tree Foundation (ITF) is launching a new 10 year campaign in 2015 to plant 20 million trees in Kenya’s forests, leading up to the celebration of our centenary in 2024.
+International Tree Foundation (ITF) is launched a new 10 year campaign in 2015 to plant 20 million trees in Kenya’s forests, leading up to the celebration of their centenary in 2024.

-This is our most ambitious campaign yet in our 90 year history.
+This is their most ambitious campaign yet in our 90 year history.
 ITF was originally founded in Kenya in 1922 by Richard St Barbe Baker and Chief Josiah Njonjo as ““Watu wa miti” in Swahili, which translates as “People of the Trees”.
-In 1924 Richard ‘St Barbe’ Baker founded the UK organisation as “Men of the Trees”; now the International Tree Foundation.
+In 1924 Richard ‘St Barbe’ Baker founded the UK organization as “Men of the Trees”; now the International Tree Foundation.

 Kenya’s forest cover is less than 7% and Mount Kenya Forest constitutes some of the most significant reserves of remaining forestland in the country.
 Mount Kenya has lost about 30% of its forest cover through various illegal activities such as timber harvesting or charcoal burning in early 1960s to late 1990s and those areas never regenerated back.
 Since 2011 ITF has supported MKEC to plant more than 150,000 trees in Mount Kenya Forest.

-The area of Mount Kenya Forest that will be reforested lies within Embu County Forest.
-MKEC will formalize an agreement with both (IRACOFA) Community Forest Association and the Kenya Forestry Service to lead the reforestation effort.
+The area of Mount Kenya Forest that continues to be reforested lies within Embu County Forest.
+MKEC has formalized an agreement with both Irangi Community Forest Association (IRACOFA) and the Kenya Forestry Service in undertaking reforestation efforts.
 This fits with a recent agreement to promote community engagement in reforestation within Embu County.
 Kenya Forestry Service signed a management plan with the (IRACOFA) Community Forest Association in Embu on 18 December 2014.
-This is now aimed at incorporating the whole community into conservation of the forest.
+This has incorporated the whole community into conservation of the forest.